ImaginaryInfinity/squiid-calculator/docs/dev/engine.md

 Additional language bindings and examples can be found at [https://gitlab.com/ImaginaryInfinity/squiid-calculator/squiid-bindings](https://gitlab.com/ImaginaryInfinity/squiid-calculator/squiid-bindings).

-### `protocol.rs`
+### `protocol/client_request.rs`
-This module defines the JSON protocol used to communicate between the client and the server.
+This module defines the JSON protocol used to communicate from the client to the server.

+### `protocol/server_response.rs`
+This module defines the JSON protocol used to communicate from the server to the client.

 ### `utils.rs`
 This module contains utility functions for sending and receiving data over the network.